 A die-hard budget backpacker rolling a ‘pretty’ suitcase on the wild-west Kuala Lumpurian streets, sounds confusing right?
-That’s exactly how you’d have found me — struggling between the hard choices of lifting and rolling an 18 kg suitcase — had we met a month ago.
+That’s exactly what I was doing — struggling between the hard choices of lifting and rolling an 18 kg suitcase — while making my way from Kuala Lumpur to Penang Island.

-It all happened when I was invited by Selangor Tourism for a 5-day blogging trip in the Selangor region, in Malaysia, back in July, and an idea struck my mind that ‘I don’t want to look the odd one in the group, carrying a backpack.’
+It all happened when I was invited by Selangor Tourism for a 5-day blogging trip in the Selangor region, in Malaysia, and an idea struck my mind that ‘I don’t want to look the odd one in the group, carrying a backpack.’
 A quick phone call to another blogger, who was accompanying me on the trip, and my fear turned into reality.
-At least everybody else was attending the trip like a behaving gentleman.
+Everybody else was attending the trip like a fancy tourist.
 Reluctantly, I decided to put my hard-earned respect at stake, ditched my backpack behind, for the first time in my previous 2-year travel stint, and carried along a nice-looking suitcase.

-As soon as my FAM trip got finished, and I was left on my own, like a helpless solo traveller, with the choice of calling for a taxi or walking for a kilometre and saving a bit of money, things looked much more simplified but less exciting.
-I realised what I was missing.
-My backpack.
+As soon as my FAM trip was finished, and I was left on my own, like a helpless solo traveller, with the choice of calling for a taxi or walking for a kilometre and saving a bit of money, things looked much more complicated.
+I realised what I was missing: my backpack.

-I mean lifting 18 kg with just one arm as you step down an underpass, only to quickly climb the equal number of stairs again, is not an enjoyable experience.
+I mean lifting 18 kg with just one arm as you climb a staircase is not an enjoyable experience.
 It makes you think, and think twice, with every conclusion coming down to… ‘a backpack would have made it so much easier.’

-A Suitcase Is Meant For Tourists, And A Backpack For A Complete Traveller
+A Suitcase Is Meant For Tourists.
+A Backpack Is Meant For Travellers